kaizacorp/allenbot/README.md

         - random gifs for initial page
         - option to sort by most recent
         - option to sort by most popular

+- page listing all gifs by their tags?